Five Worldviews:

 6. A Globalized Worldview

-This worldview has profoundly reshaped the ways in which people across the globe work, play, interact, and live their daily lives.
-Globalization is a multifaceted phenomenon that interweaves economic, political, cultural, social, environmental, and technological forces while transcending national boundaries.
-Often described as the compression of space and time, globalization has transformed the world into a single interconnected arena that serves as a shared frame of reference, shaping how billions of individuals conduct their lives.
+This worldview has profoundly reshaped how people across the globe work, play, interact, and live their daily lives.
+Globalization is a multifaceted phenomenon that intertwines economic, political, cultural, social, environmental, and technological forces while transcending national boundaries.
+Often described as the compression of space and time, globalization has transformed the world into a deeply interconnected arena that serves as a shared frame of reference, shaping the experiences and everyday lives of billions of people worldwide.

 -